LaWebcapsule/directus9/docs/reference/introduction.md

 ## Relational Data

-Directus only retrieves the fields in your items that explicitly have been requested.
+DB Studio (Formerly Directus v9) only retrieves the fields in your items that explicitly have been requested.
 Relational data can be retrieved nested by using [the `fields` parameter](/reference/query#fields) in REST, or regular nested queries in GraphQL.
 This allows you to retrieve the author of your article included in the articles data, or fetch related log entry points for your app's analytics data for example.